PennLINC/aslprep/CONTRIBUTING.md

 These principles distill some design and organizational foundations:

   1. The tool only and fully supports BIDS and BIDS-Derivatives for the input and output data.
-  1. The tool is packaged as a fully-compliant [BIDS-App][link_bidsapps], not just in its user interface, but also in the continuous integration, testing and delivery.
+  1. The tool is packaged as a fully-compliant [BIDS-App](https://bids-apps.neuroimaging.io), not just in its user interface, but also in the continuous integration, testing and delivery.
-  1. The ASL is not fully supported by BIDS as of now, it is in [progresss][https://docs.google.com/document/d/15tnn5F10KpgHypaQJNNGiNKsni9035GtDqJzWqkkP6c/edit#].
-A simple step has been develop to convert ASL to BIDS [format][https://github.com/PennBBL/aslbids].
+  1. The ASL is not fully supported by BIDS as of now, it is in [progress](https://docs.google.com/document/d/15tnn5F10KpgHypaQJNNGiNKsni9035GtDqJzWqkkP6c/edit#).
+A simple tool has been developed to convert ASL to BIDS format, [aslbids](https://github.com/PennLINC/aslbids).
   1. The tool is rigorously restricted to ASL preprocessing and cbf computation, including (but not limited to): input/output metadata assessment, head-motion correction, susceptibility-distortion correction, co-registration with anatomical data, spatial normalization to neuroimaging templates.